-It doesn’t matter your size, position or revenue, a carefully crafted marketing budget is key to any successful business.
+It doesn’t matter your size, position or revenue: a carefully thought-out marketing budget is vital for any successful business.
 Modern marketing is awash with hundreds of tools and platforms, and it can be difficult to determine which ones you should invest in.

 To better understand the important role your marketing budget plays in your customer’s journey, we have outlined the stages every business owner should consider.
 It’s important that every business is present throughout the journey, but how much emphasis (cash) is placed at each stage depends on your own marketing priorities: